-Jeremy Wade, host of Animal Planet's River Monsters TV show, travels the world looking for big fish that may have — as per local folklore — attacked people.
+Jeremy Wade, the host of the River Monsters TV show, travels the world looking for big fish that may have — as per local folklore — attacked people.
 This year's season premiere, which airs April 5, is all about muskellunge, or "muskies."
 And when Jeremy Wade is searching the world for big muskies, he comes to Northwestern Ontario.

 Bastable helped guide the crew while they shot the episode last year.
-Scott Jaeger, well known muskie guide and new owner of North Shore Lodge on Eagle Lake, was also part of the guide crew.
-Bastable piloted the camera boat while Jeremy Wade fished in a nearby boat with the director, cameraman and sound person.
+Scott Jaeger, a well-known muskie guide and new owner of North Shore Lodge on Eagle Lake, was also part of the guide crew.
+Bastable piloted the camera boat while Jeremy Wade fished in a nearby boat with the director, cameraman, and sound person.

-Vermilion Bay Lodge on the shores of beautful Eagle Lake, Ontario, Canada
+Vermilion Bay Lodge on the shores of beautiful Eagle Lake, Ontario, Canada

 In all his years fishing, Bastable has caught several muskies in the 50-inch range weighing 30 to 35 pounds.
 "Several years ago I lost a real giant right at the boat," he says.
 "That was a fish you only get a chance at once every 30 years.
 I was disappointed, but also just happy to see something so unusual."